 Most of us have had some problem with our in-laws, and most of our brides have had some problems with our family of origin.
 A certain amount of friction is to be expected – and to be tolerated.
 However, when the problems are significant, it can harm your marriage.

 First, let me suggest you not downplay your bride’s complaints about your family – especially your parents.
-Unless you know that she is negative by nature about the vast majority of people, assume her perspective is valid, and her hurt feelings are not hyped up.
-Realise that you have a couple of decades of dealing with your family, and she does not.
-You understand them better, and if they are difficult, you learned to cope and ignore because you had no choice.
+Unless you know she is negative by nature about the vast majority of people, assume her perspective is valid.
+Also assume her hurt feelings are not hyped up.
+Realise you have a couple of decades of dealing with your family, and she does not.
+You understand them better, and if they are difficult you have learned to cope and ignore because you had no choice.
 Even if your dad was abusive, or your mom was controlling, as a child you had to find a way to get along as best you could.
-Now, however, you are an adult, as is your bride, and it’s wrong to expect her to put up with bad behaviour from anyone, including your family.
+Now, however, you are an adult, as is your bride, and it is wrong to expect her to put up with bad behaviour from anyone, including your family.

-If it was so horrible that you had to leave your family or your bride, which would you choose?
-Okay, that’s easy.
+If it was so horrible you had to leave your family or your bride, which would you choose?
+Easy choice, right?
 What’s difficult is seeing how bad it is, and how close it is to where you should make that choice.
-It’s easier to downplay, excuse, ignore, and try to get your wife to do the same than it is to stand up for your bride like a man.
+It’s easier to downplay, excuse, ignore, and try to get your wife to do the same than to stand up for your bride like a man.
 Yes, there is a challenge in there – or an insult.
 A real man does not allow his family to abuse his wife.
 What’s more, every woman understands this, and if her husband won’t stand up to his family on her behalf it substantially hurts his image in her eyes.

 It’s rare for a conflict between bride and family to be horrible at first.
 Both are trying to make it work, and both are willing to ignore certain things at first.
-Usually it grows worse bit-by-bit, slowing going from uncomfortable to horrible, one inch at a time.
-The wife often does not say anything to her husband for too long, and he is usually turning a blind eye, be it intentionally or unintentionally.
-Sometimes when a man does realise there is a problem, his decision is to hold the line where it is when he sees the problem.
+Usually it grows worse bit-by-bit, slowing going from uncomfortable to horrible one inch at a time.
+The wife often does not say anything to her husband for too long, and he is usually turning a blind eye.
+Sometimes when a man does realise there is a problem, his decision is to hold the line where things stand when he sees the problem.
 This is rarely enough, because by the time he admits it things are usually worse than he should have allowed in the first place.
-The only right thing at that point is to reclaim some of the ground that has already been given up.
+The only right thing is to reclaim some of the ground already been given up.

 Dealing with this is never fun, and usually heart wrenching.
-It’s not easy, so just accept that and do what needs to be done.
+It’s not easy, accept the challenge and do what needs to be done.
 If you catch it early enough you might be able to change things with a few well-chosen comments, and by coming to your bride’s defence quickly and strongly when you should.
 If it’s gone too far, or you have a family member who is stubborn, you will have to confront them.
 DO NOT drag your bride into this; this is not about her and your family, this is about how your family treats her.
-Including her makes it look like her actions are up for discussion, and that should not be the case.
+Including her makes it look like her actions are up for discussion, which should not be the case.
 You need to make it clear you are with her, and if forced to choose, she wins.
 Be ready to follow up by limiting contact as necessary.
-Don’t solve this by spending time with your family apart without your wife – this is still choosing them over her.
+Do not solve this by spending time with your family apart without your wife – this is still choosing them over her.